oldmill1/hash4/README.md

 define("ROOT_URL", "localhost/tumblelog/");
 </code>

 - Create a posts.txt.
 It needs to start with the following lines.
-Replace anything inside the <>'s.

-Site Name <My Tumblelog>
+Site Name My Tumbleong
-Author <Ankur Taxali>
+Author Ankur Taxali

 To write a post, edit the same file using "\####" as post separators.
-Once you get the hang of it, it's really easy to write posts!

 <code>
 \####